Major seventh

+Examples

-The major seventh interval is considered one of the most dissonant intervals after its inversion the minor second.
+The major seventh is considered one of the most dissonant intervals after its inversion, the minor second.
 For this reason, its melodic use is infrequent in classical music.
 However, in the genial Gavotte from J.S.
 Bach’s Partita in E major for solo violin, a major seventh features both as a chord (bar 1) and as a melodic interval (bar 5):